lugiro/luwise/LOS_User_Manual_v1.md

 --------
 You will find all the necessary information about Servo PWM Pi expansion board on the AB Electronics websites.
-Board address, how to download python modules etc.
+<br>Board addresses, how to download python modules etc.

 IMPOTANT